yizhuoyang/html_test/get_started/installation/linux.md

 #### No CUDA

-To install PyPose via Anaconda, and do not have a [CUDA-capable](https://developer.nvidia.com/cuda-zone) system or do not require CUDA, in the above selector, choose OS: Linux, Package: Conda and CUDA: None.
+To install pysensing via Anaconda, and do not have a [CUDA-capable](https://developer.nvidia.com/cuda-zone) system or do not require CUDA, in the above selector, choose OS: Linux, Package: Conda and CUDA: None.
 Then, run the command that is presented to you.

 #### With CUDA

-To install PyPose via Anaconda, and you do have a [CUDA-capable](https://developer.nvidia.com/cuda-zone) system, in the above selector, choose OS: Linux, Package: Conda and the CUDA version suited to your machine.
+To install pysensing via Anaconda, and you do have a [CUDA-capable](https://developer.nvidia.com/cuda-zone) system, in the above selector, choose OS: Linux, Package: Conda and the CUDA version suited to your machine.
 Often, the latest CUDA version is better.
 Then, run the command that is presented to you. -->